ryvoxr/notebook/school/history/apush/unit-7/assignments/assignment-4.md

 ## Granger Laws Knights of Labor

 Granger Laws
-- Created railroad commissions to supervises railroad rates and policies
+- Created railroad commissions to supervise railroad rates and policies
 - Appointed commissions to regulate insurance and utility companies
 - Some early regulatory efforts were not effective